Mount Canobolas: Description

 The contemporary landscape of Mount Canobolas exhibits erosional features dominated by several remnant peaks.
 Additional volcanic features are present within the zone of volcanic influence, including vents, dykes, peaks, domes and plugs.

 The mountain's geologic history has yielded a variety of landforms which provide a range of environmental habitats, and notably rocky outcrops harbouring rare species of lichens.
 There are cliff features with waterfalls, such as the popular recreation locality, Federal Falls.
 Mount Canobolas was listed on the Register of the National Estate because of its geological significance, before the Register was abandoned in 2007.

 There is a 360 degree view from the summit, which is often snow-capped in winter.
 The summit can be seen from up to 100 km away.

 The mountain is now part of the 15 km2 Mount Canobolas Conservation Area, managed by the NSW National Parks & Wildlife Service, which offers various walks: to Bald Hill; to Young Man Canobolas; Federal Falls to Mount Towac, and other locations.
 The volcanic peaks give wide views and there are some attractive waterfalls.

 Since 1962, with the opening of television stations ABCN-1 and CBN-8, the top of the mountain has been dominated by several towers used for communications, radio and television transmissions across large areas of the Central Tablelands and Central Western Slopes regions.
-These include towers for television transmitters - Australian Broadcasting Corporation, Prime7 (formerly Prime Television), 10 Regional (formerly Southern Cross Nine and Southern Cross Ten), and WIN Television - and for Airservices Australia and the Royal Australian Air Force.
+These include towers for television transmitters – Australian Broadcasting Corporation, Seven Network (formerly Prime7 and Prime Television), Channel 10 (formerly Southern Cross Nine and Southern Cross Ten), and WIN Television – and for Airservices Australia and the Royal Australian Air Force.

 Each year the Orange community runs the Great Volcanic Mountain Challenge, an 11 km walk and fun run from the Pinnacle to the Summit of Mount Canobolas by the volcanic plugs of Mount Towac and Young Man Canobolas.
 The inaugural event was held in 2006.

-Indigenous use

-Mount Canobolas is significant to the Wiradjuri, who are the Indigenous people of the area.
-On the peak and nearby there are several significant sites, including rock carving, an axe grinding site and campsites.